Meet the new Glide Apps

 Project → Project

-Changes to data made in an App, Page, or in Glide should show up in other Apps or Pages within seconds.
+Changes to data made in an App should show up in other Apps.
 If you're not seeing the speed you expect, then check out our troubleshooting articles.

 Projects → External Data Source

-Changes to data made in an app, page, or in Glide might take a while to show up in the external data source (in most cases, it will update there within seconds, too).
+Changes to data made in an app might take a while to show up in the external data source (in most cases, it will update there within seconds, too).

 In other words, if someone is using your app and makes a change to your data — all other apps will see that data within 5-10 seconds.
 If you're using an external data source, it might take a little longer.